thekeviv/DomainInfo/README.md

 # DomainInfo

 The script takes as input a domain name/IP Address/Email and prints info about the domain name.
-The info is collected by using whois, dig and host UNIX commands.
+The info is collected by using whois, dig and host UNIX commands and it then uses awk and sed to format the input.
 Since it uses the mentioned UNIX, the script will not work on Windows unless you use WSL.

 ## Sample
 ```shell